Skip to main content

 (i) Has successfully completed service of process on the parties, the CSEA retains administrative responsibility.

-(ii) Has not successfully completed service of process on the parties, the CSEA in the county in which the parent, guardian, or custodian of a child resides or the person with whom a child resides has moved has administrative responsibility.
+(ii) Has not successfully completed service of process on the parties, the CSEA in the county in which the parent, guardian, custodian, or caretaker of the child resides or the person with whom the child resides has moved has administrative responsibility.

-(b) When the CSEA brings an action to establish a child support order before a court and the court subsequently determines that it does not have jurisdiction to establish a child support order, the CSEA in the county in which the parent, guardian, or custodian of a child resides or the person with whom a child resides has administrative responsibility.
+(b) When the CSEA brings an action to establish a child support order before a court and the court subsequently determines that it does not have jurisdiction to establish a child support order, the CSEA in the county in which the parent, guardian, custodian, or caretaker of the child resides or the person with whom the child resides has administrative responsibility.

 (7) When the presumption of paternity is based on a JFS 07038, the CSEA in the county in which the parent who signed the JFS 07038 and is the applicant for services resides has administrative responsibility.